 What to Look for When Assessing Water Damage to Electrical Equipment

 Electronics with integrated circuits are not typically very water resistant.
 However, depending on how the item is constructed, it may be more effective at keeping water out and away from the delicate electrical components.
 Newer computers, for instance, have been designed to be much better at keeping water out of areas that contain the delicate integrated circuits.
 As reviewed previously, when water initially comes in contact with a device in an on-state, it will short circuit the device.
 If the item is submerged for a long period of time, the connections will begin to corrode, creating an open circuit; this corrosion usually appears as a white or green chalky substance on the circuit board.

 In a device with an LCD or LED screen, such as a TV or computer monitor, water spots can develop between the sheets of glass.
 This can happen when the screen comes in contact with water, or even high humidity.
 If the screen is heavily saturated with water, these spots may be darker and resemble ink blot.

-The inside surfaces of appliances that are exposed to water can develop mold if they are not allowed to dry properly.
+The inside surfaces of appliances that are exposed to water can develop microbial growth if they are not allowed to dry properly.
 This is frequently seen after severe water damage to a home, particularly following a hurricane or tropical storm where the power is out for numerous days in a high humidity environment.

-Mold develops on the inside of a refrigerator that was not allowed to dry properly
+Microbial growth develops on the inside of a refrigerator that was not allowed to dry properly